How to Build Backlinks and Authority for Your Website

 Claim your name on the main social networks.
 At least three of these:

-Automate the boring part.
-Tools like SEO Mode push your listing data to many directories in one go.
-Revised also integrated submitting directory listings and can manage them for you from your dashboard.
-Keep entries identical.
-Small mismatches in phone numbers or abbreviations can confuse search engines.
+This is tedious.
+I'm not going to pretend otherwise.
+Tools like SEO Mode push your listing data to many directories at once, which helps.
+Revised also handles directory submissions and can manage them from your dashboard.

-If you run joint promotions, issue a shared blog post.
+If you run joint promotions, do a shared blog post.
 Each business links to the other.
-Both sides gain fresh content and authority.
+Both sides get fresh content and authority.

-Aim for five or six announcements a year.
-Add a “Press” page on your site.
+I aim for five or six announcements a year.
+Add a "Press" page on your site.
 Host PDF copies plus high-res images.
 Media staff can link back easily.
+I've gotten links from outlets I never even pitched just because they found my press page while researching something else.

 For more tips on media outreach see our post on How to rank higher on Google.